-Only days after 'A' and 'B' Companies had taken up their posting there, on February 16 of 1915, 'C' Company - the first re-enforcements for the original contingent - would arrive directly - through Liverpool of course - from Newfoundland.
-On the final day of the month of March it had been the turn of 'D' Company to arrive - they via Halifax as well as Liverpool - to report...to duty...at Edinburgh, and then 'E' Company five weeks less a day later again, on May 4\.
+Only days after 'A' and 'B' Companies had taken up their posting on Castle Hill, on February 16 of 1915, 'C' Company - the first re-enforcements for the original contingent - would arrive directly, through the port of Liverpool of course, from Newfoundland.
+On the final day of the month of March it had been the turn of 'D' Company to arrive - they via Halifax as well as Liverpool - to report...to duty...at Edinburgh, and then 'E' Company five weeks less a day later again, on May 4.

-\These five Companies, while a contingent of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.
+These five Companies, while a contingent of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.